google-parfait/tensorflow-federated/docs/design/tracing.md

 Tracing the the process of constructing a [AST](compilation.md#ast) from a Python function.

-TODO(b/153500547): Describe and link the individual components of the tracing system.
+TODO: b/153500547 - Describe and link the individual components of the tracing system.

 ## Tracing a Federated Computation